When choosing the best broadband deal for your needs, it's not always simple as there isn’t a one-size-fits-all option.

 Mobile broadband deals - Mobile broadband providers will send you a 'dongle' (modem) or MiFi that you connect with your laptop (or desktop) to access the Internet, at broadband speeds, wherever there's mobile phone coverage.
 Since this type of broadband is accessed via mobile networks, you can use the network at home or on the go, making these packages ideal for remote workers or frequent travellers.

 Family broadband deals - With more and more devices like laptops, tablets, TVs, set-top boxes and gaming consoles connecting to the Internet, families can be among the heaviest users.
 These packages include high speeds and data limits, and many options also include parental controls to keep kids safe online.

 There are a lot of factors that can affect your choice of broadband service, but the biggest is probably the connection speed.

 Data limits are also a big part of package choice.
-For home or business broadband (i.e. not mobile) the limits vary from 10GB per month to unlimited GB per month.
+Although there are many packages nowadays that offer unlimited GB per month, some packages are still capped at around 25GB.
 Any extra data used is chargeable, with these rates varying between ISPs.

 For mobile broadband the limits tend to be a lot lower, usually between 1GB and 32GB, making them suitable for light users.